Spawn Together has raised $1million for disabled players

 Donations can still be sent in to Spawn Together via the fundraiser on the Tiltify website, with a month still to go before the September deadline.

-In other news, a new playable mode called Imposters has been added to Fortnite, this 10 player game mode aims to emulate Among Us, where players aim to protect or seize ‘The Bridge’.
+In other news, a new playable mode called Imposters has been added to Fortnite, this ten player game mode aims to emulate Among Us, as players either attempt to protect or seize ‘The Bridge’.